LoopKit/loopdocs/docs/browser/bb-errors.md

 ### Error: `missing a required attribute`

 This happens if your `FASTLANE_KEY` is invalid.
-It may be you copied it incorrectly or there may be some other reason why the value that you correctly copied from your `p8` file is not working.
+You may have copied it incorrectly or there may be some other reason why the value that you correctly copied from your `p8` file is not working.

 Copy the words on the line below and paste them into the search function for your action log.